 SHE A CHINESE

-Although Chinese cinema has attracted a lot of attention all over the world, most successful Chinese films have “China issues” or “an exotic China” as the main subjects; sometimes I feel "people" are absent, a small person's voice is lost.
-In this film, I portrait a character with a ‘private’ voice that audiences can closely relate to and identify with.
+Although Chinese cinema has attracted a lot of attention all over the world, most successful Chinese films have “typical Chinese issues” such as state oppression or remnants of feudalism, or they represent “an exotic China”; sometimes I feel "people" are absent, the voice of the small person is lost.
+In this film, I portray a character with a particular individual voice that audiences can closely relate to.

 She, A Chinese - Mei is an enigmatic character.
 You, as a member of the audience, try to read her, to follow her, to understand her decisions on her life.
 Maybe you fail to understand her - perhaps she upsets you.
 Maybe you don’t agree with her and are confused by her, but still, you'll be strongly attracted by her, and after you leave the cinema, you will have to examine your own familiar world with new eyes.